gurugio/book_linuxkernel_blockdrv/create_disk.md

 ### struct bio & struct bio_vec

 The most essential information for disk IO is the location and size of the data.
-And they are represented by struct bio.

-And the basic unit of disk IO is a sector.
-The hard disk can read/write sector by sector.
+And the basic unit of disk IO is a sector, so the hard disk can read/write sector by sector.
+So struct bio is a representation of the location and the number of sectors.

+Let's first look into what is disk briefly.

+https://en.wikipedia.org/wiki/Hard_disk_drive

 Physically a hard disk is made of several platters.
-A small part of a platter is the sector and it's size is 512-byte.

-https://en.wikipedia.org/wiki/Hard_disk_drive
+A platter consists of 512-byte sectors.

-As a point of view of kernel, the hard disk is an array of sector.
+In kernel's a point of view, the hard disk is an array of sector.
 So the mybrd driver should inform kernel how many sectors, where the sectors are.
 And kernel passes the location and number of sectors to mybrd driver.
 If mybrd driver is for actual physical disk, it must have information about physical compinents of the disk and mapping table for sector and physical location on platters.